designerzen/Arduino-Audio-Quilt/README.md

 The VS10xx chips are DSP's that run firmware out of ROM, that is internal to the VS10xx chip itself.
 Where the VSdsp's RAM can additionally be loaded with externally provided firmware and executed, also known as patches or plug-ins, over the SPI port and executed.
 This allows the VSdsp to have a method for both fixing problems that may exist in the factory ROM's firmware and or add new features provided by [VLSI's website][22].
 It is even possible to write your own custom VSdsp code, using there Integrated Development Tools (VSIDE).

-_vs_plg_to_bin.pl_ is a perl script, that is provided in this library to run on your PC, to read and digest the .plg files converting them to raw binary as to be read by [SFEMP3Shield::VSLoadUserCode()][23] from the SdCard.
-Allowing updates to the VSDsp into its volatile memory after each reset.
-These updates may be custom features or accumulated patches.

 By storing them on the SdCard these plug-ins do not consume the Arduino's limited Flash spaces

 Below are pre-compiled binary's of corresponding provided VSLI patches/plugins.
 The filenames are kept short as SdCard only support 8.3.